nkolkin13/STROTSS/README.md

 # Style Transfer by Relaxed Optimal Transport and Self-Similarity (STROTSS)
 Code for the paper https://arxiv.org/abs/1904.12785, to appear CVPR 2019

+UPDATE 5/8/2020: David Futschik (https://github.com/futscdav) very kindly pointed out a bug in the feature extraction pipeline where the images were not properly normalized with imagenet's mean and standard deviation for each color channel.
+Fixing this dramatically improves results in many cases.
+He also has implemented a much faster and more memory efficient version of strotts (https://github.com/futscdav/strotss), it doesn't allow for spatial guidance yet but I'm planning on incorporating his improvements into this repo soon so that the faster version is available for spatial guidance as well.

 ## Dependencies:
 * python3 >= 3.5
 * pytorch >= 1.0